Wildlander-mod/wildlander-mod.github.io/1-SupportPages/LauncherCrashes.md

 ---
 ## Crash to Desktop when entering a building or on "finalising setup" Error code fiss.dll+4481 or SkyrimSE.exe+D6DDDA (Stack: BSResource::anonymous_namespace::LooseFileStream* OR BSResource::ArchiveStream* OR BSResource::CompressedArchiveStream** mentioned somewhere)

-Generally caused by your Pagefile running out.
+Generally caused by your Page-file running out.

-Bigger Skyrim modlists need a lot of memory, and when there is not enough available it may fail allocating more.
-To fix this, you'll want to have a bigger pagefile.
+Bigger Skyrim mod lists need a lot of memory, and when there is not enough available it may fail allocating more.
+To fix this, you'll want to have a bigger page-file.

-A pagefile is a file on your disk Windows will use when there is not enough RAM available.
+A page-file is a file on your disk Windows will use when there is not enough RAM available.

-Never disable the pagefile - this may lead to various issues on your system, such as this Skyrim crash.
+Never disable the page-file - this may lead to various issues on your system, such as this Skyrim crash.

-If you've never touched the pagefile, try performing the following steps:
+If you've never touched the page-file, try performing the following steps:
 1. Press Windows + R on your keyboard and enter sysdm.cpl ,3
 2. Under the Performance section, press 'Settings'
 3. Go to the Advanced tab at the top, and at the Virtual memory section press 'Change...'